221 public parcels scored for stadium and housing suitability. 10 sites score 90/100 or above. The forest does not need to be destroyed.

 | Stadium Score | 90 / 100 | Not scored (forest site) |

 1568 Brevard Rd is nearly three times the size of the UNCA forest, already cleared, County-owned, and not in a floodplain.
-226 Fairway Dr (111 ac, City-owned) offers even better highway and transit access.
-With 10 sites scoring 90/100, there is no shortage of alternatives.
-The only thing the UNCA forest offers that these sites do not is a 120-year-old hardwood ecosystem.
+With multiple public sites scoring 90/100, there is no shortage of alternatives that don't involve clearing mature hardwood forest.
+The only thing the UNCA forest offers that these alternatives do not is a 120-year-old ecosystem.

 Note on 53 Birch St: This parcel scored 100/100 algorithmically but has been disqualified from the featured ranking.
 Review indicates it may adjoin or include Riverside Cemetery, making it unsuitable for stadium development.
 The scoring model correctly identified its parcel attributes; the limitation is that cemetery adjacency is not captured in county parcel data.
 With 10 sites scoring 90/100, the core finding — that suitable public alternatives exist — is unaffected.